 - All deer and turkey hunters are required to report their harvest using Game Check and have a deer / turkey harvest record (either paper or app form) in possession.
 See page 16 for more information. - All persons hunting on private lands of another must have written permission from the landowner with few exceptions. - Legal hunting hours for deer are 30 minutes before official sunrise time until 30 minutes after official sunset time.
-See page 53. - All required hunting and fishing licenses and waterfowl stamps must be in possession when hunting or fishing (either paper or digital form). - See hunter orange requirement and definition of open permit public land.
-Consult Wildlife Management Area Permit for special rules and regulations and seasons before hunting State Wildlife Management Areas. - · Any party controlling hunting rights may, by choice, be more restrictive on seasons and bag limits than those stipulated below. - Hunting with the aid of bait is prohibited on public lands (including WMA, SOA, USFWS, USFS, TVA, Corp. of Engineers and public and private land within the CWD CMZ).
+See page 53. - All required hunting and fishing licenses and waterfowl stamps must be in possession when hunting or fishing (either paper or digital form). - See hunter orange requirement and definition of open permit public land (see page 54).
+Consult Wildlife Management Area Permit for special rules and regulations and seasons before hunting State Wildlife Management Areas. - Any party controlling hunting rights may, by choice, be more restrictive on seasons and bag limits than those stipulated below. - Hunting with the aid of bait is prohibited on public lands (including WMA, SOA, USFWS, USFS, TVA, Corp. of Engineers and public and private land within the CWD CMZ). - For the CWD sample drop-off locations see page 43.